danhdoan/CAPS/README.md

 # CAPS
 CAPS NCKH - CoE - DUT

-It stores all code we used for MSP430 course in my faculty Always be updated
+It stores all code we used for MSP430 course in my faculty\n Always be updated